DaveW001/margin-calc/docs/030-implementation-plan.md

 **Current Status:**

-* Completed: `Task 4 – New Scenario Entry Form`
+* Completed: `Task 5 – Form Validation & Submission Logic`
-* Last Completed Task: `Task 4 – New Scenario Entry Form`
+* Last Completed Task: `Task 5 – Form Validation & Submission Logic`
 * Last GitHub Push: `fix(css): resolve circular dependency in grid class` - May 19, 2024

 Task 3 is completed.
 The dashboard layout has been implemented with a header, sidebar, and main content area, styled using Tailwind CSS and shadcn/ui components.